lakindu1234/Image-Classifier/README.md

 # Image-Classifier

-Image classifier using Deep learning
+Sample learning material in deep learning for Image-Classifier